Interstate Highway System: Financing

+Taxes and user fees

 About 70 percent of the construction and maintenance costs of Interstate Highways in the United States have been paid through user fees, primarily the fuel taxes collected by the federal, state, and local governments.
 To a much lesser extent they have been paid for by tolls collected on toll highways and bridges.
 The federal gasoline tax was first imposed in 1932 at one cent per gallon; during the Eisenhower administration, the Highway Trust Fund, established by the Highway Revenue Act in 1956, prescribed a three-cent-per-gallon fuel tax, soon increased to 4.5 cents per gallon.
 Since 1993 the tax has remained at 18.4 cents per gallon.
 Other excise taxes related to highway travel also accumulated in the Highway Trust Fund.
 Initially, that fund was sufficient for the federal portion of building the Interstate system, built in the early years with "10 cent dollars", from the perspective of the states, as the federal government paid 90% of the costs while the state paid 10%.
 The system grew more rapidly than the rate of the taxes on fuel and other aspects of driving (e. g., excise tax on tires).

 The rest of the costs of these highways are borne by general fund receipts, bond issues, designated property taxes, and other taxes.
-The federal contribution comes overwhelmingly from motor vehicle and fuel taxes (93.5 percent in 2007), as does about 60 percent of the state contribution.
-However, any local government contributions are overwhelmingly from sources besides user fees.
+The federal contribution is funded primarily through fuel taxes and through transfers from the Treasury's general fund.
+Local government contributions are overwhelmingly from sources besides user fees.
 As decades passed in the 20th century and into the 21st century, the portion of the user fees spent on highways themselves covers about 57 percent of their costs, with about one-sixth of the user fees being sent to other programs, including the mass transit systems in large cities.
 Some large sections of Interstate Highways that were planned or constructed before 1956 are still operated as toll roads, for example the Massachusetts Turnpike (I-90), the New York State Thruway (I-87 and I-90), and Kansas Turnpike (I-35, I-335, I-470, I-70).
-Others have had their construction bonds paid off and they have become toll-free, such as the Connecticut Turnpike (I‑95), the Richmond-Petersburg Turnpike in Virginia (also I‑95), and the Kentucky Turnpike (I‑65).
+Others have had their construction bonds paid off and they have become toll-free, such as the Connecticut Turnpike (I‑95, I-395), the Richmond-Petersburg Turnpike in Virginia (also I‑95), and the Kentucky Turnpike (I‑65).

 As American suburbs have expanded, the costs incurred in maintaining freeway infrastructure have also grown, leaving little in the way of funds for new Interstate construction.
 This has led to the proliferation of toll roads (turnpikes) as the new method of building limited-access highways in suburban areas.
 Some Interstates are privately maintained (for example, the VMS company maintains I‑35 in Texas) to meet rising costs of maintenance and allow state departments of transportation to focus on serving the fastest-growing regions in their states.